Criminal Justice and Public Order Act 1994

 The Criminal Justice and Public Order Act 1994 (c.
-33) is an Act of the Parliament of the United Kingdom.
-It introduced a number of changes to the law, most notably in the restriction and reduction of existing rights, clamping down on unlicensed rave parties, and greater penalties for certain "anti-social" behaviours.
-The Bill was introduced by Michael Howard, Home Secretary of Prime Minister John Major's Conservative government, and attracted widespread opposition.
+33) is an act of the Parliament of the United Kingdom.
+It introduced a number of changes to the law, most notably in the restriction and reduction of existing rights, clamping down on unlicensed raves, and greater penalties for certain "anti-social" behaviours.
+The bill was introduced by Michael Howard, Home Secretary of Prime Minister John Major's Conservative government, and attracted widespread opposition.

 Background

 A primary motivation for the act was to curb illegal raves and free parties, especially the traveller festival circuit, which was steadily growing in the early 1990s, culminating in the 1992 Castlemorton Common Festival.
 Following debates in the House of Commons in its aftermath, Prime Minister John Major alluded to a future clampdown with then Home Secretary Ken Clarke at that year's Conservative Party conference.
 At the 1993 conference, Michael Howard, who had become Home Secretary, announced details of the new Criminal Justice Bill.

-Despite protests and discord against the bill, the opposition Labour Party took an official line to abstain at the third reading, and the Act passed into law on 3 November 1994.
+Despite protests and discord against the bill, the opposition Labour Party took an official line to abstain at the third reading, and the act passed into law on 3 November 1994.